 With a proven track record in academia and as a commercial drone service provider, value can be added at all levels of unmanned aerial system (UAS) operations.
 Previous work has ranged from: programme design through to; collaboration building, writing procedures, research design, equipment selection, software selection and data processing, to implementing field campaigns.

-John has over seven years of experience in UAS design and flight ops, being responsible for fieldwork in countries such as Chad, Australia, Japan, Germany, France, the United Kingdom, Greece and Kosovo.
+John has over nine years of experience in UAS design and flight ops, being responsible for fieldwork in countries such as Chad, Australia, Japan, Germany, France, the United Kingdom, Greece and Kosovo.

 His speciality is outdoor robotics, primarily multirotor Unmanned Aerial Systems (UAS) for mapping, environmental monitoring and surveying, often in hazardous environments.

 Prior to that, work on a comprehensive feasibility study regarding robotics and remote-sensing for humanitarian mine action took place in Cambodia during most of 2018 together with RAL Space and Cranfield University in the United Kingdom.